ghodgin/space-launch/README.md

 # The Fall of the Soviet Union and its effects on American space flight

- ** Edit ** to replicate results in the notebook file, move the 'launc-exploratory.ipynb' file out of its folder
+ ** Edit ** to replicate results in the notebook file, move the 'launch-exploratory.ipynb' file out of its folder

 ## Table of Contents